Triple-Whale/triple-whale-public-apis/examples/node/README.md

 ## Docker

-We have included `Dockerfile` and `docker.compose`, which should enable you
+We have included `Dockerfile` and `docker.compose`, which should enable you to host this app in a Docker container.

 You can build and run the Docker image with the following commands: